ayahua/babel-plugin-scenes/README.md

 ## why babel-plugin-scenes

-Put the code with different scenes in different file maintenance, such as `page.index` and `page.en.js`, and then package the corresponding files according to the scene when packaging.
+Put the code with different scenes in different file maintenance, such as `page.js` and `page.en.js`, and then package the corresponding files according to the scene when packaging.

 ## Usage
 ```bash